kelliejgray/larexell-repo/README.md

 life is good
 I am successfull
-no weapon fathom against me shall prosper devil has failed in life satan and his people are put to shame concerning me and m,y family Life is good
+no weapon fathom against me shall prosper devil has failed in my life satan and his people are put to shame concerning me and my family Life is good
+I arise and shine, my light has come, the glory of GOD almighty has risen upon me